arvind00/practice-angular/tutorials/02 Http Request/01 Service Class To Make Api Calls.md

 - [x] Create a service class to make http api calls

+## Briefing
+- Main intention is to create a service class which will have some methods to make http request
+- These methods will be generic and later schema validation and error handling will be added.
+- So that there is only a single place for validations and error handling for http response.
+- In this tuto, however, only the generic methods will be defined.

 ## Module to import
 - in app.module.ts import
 ```ts